GoekeLab/bambu-pipe/README.md

 ### **Samplesheet (CSV)**

-The samplesheet is always required, regardless of the number of samples you wish to perform transcript discovery and quantification on.
-Each row represents one sample and its associated input file and metadata.
-The sample can either be a compressed or uncompressed FASTQ, BAM, or RDS file depending on your starting point in the workflow (see Advanced Usage section for more information).
+The pipeline requires a `.csv` formatted samplesheet to define the input data.
+This file is mandatory, regardless of the number of samples being processed.
+Each row in the samplesheet must represent a single sample and its corresponding file paths and metadata.

+**Required Columns**

-The following columns are required for each sample:
+The following columns must be present in the CSV:

 - `sample`: sample name
 - `path`: path to the input file (FASTQ, BAM, or RDS)
 - `chemistry`: 10x library chemistry (see [Supported 10x Library Chemistries](#supported-10x-library-chemistries))
 - `technology`: sequencing technology (see [Supported Sequencing Technologies](#supported-sequencing-technologies))

+**Supported Input Formats**

+The pipeline is designed to be flexible.
+Depending on your starting point in the workflow, the `path` column can point to the following file types:
+- **FASTQ**: Raw reads (compressed `.gz` or uncompressed)
+- **BAM**: Demultiplexed and aligned reads
+- **RDS**: Pre-processed bambu read class objects

+For more details on starting the pipeline from specific stages, please refer to the [Advanced Usage]() section.

 **Example Samplesheet (Single Sample)**
 | sample | path | chemistry | technology |